productivity

 4. Organizations used no-code/low-code tools in 2023

 Rappid research confirms 77% of organizations were already using no-code or low-code tools by 2023.
-This baseline establishes the technology as standard practice rather than early adoption.
-The gap between 2023 and current adoption rates shows continued acceleration.
+At that point the technology was standard practice, not early adoption.
+The gap between 2023 and current adoption rates shows it has only kept accelerating.

 Overcoming the Manual Tax: How No-Code Automation Bolsters Workflow Management